 Specify a backing color (default none) for rendering when the image mode is full region or tilted slab.
 A dark backing color such as black may improve data visibility when the background color is white or some other light color.

-Specify projection mode for memory-efficient display of large data sets such as tomograms.
+Specify projection mode to adjust the memory-efficiency of display.
 Possible values of pmode: Displaying just the planes perpendicular to one data axis (2d-x, 2d-y, or 2d-z) uses less memory than automatically switching to those along the data axis most perpendicular to the screen at a given time (2d-xyz).
 The auto setting uses 2d-z for volumes with a high aspect ratio (second-longest box dimension at least 4 times the shortest box dimension), otherwise 3d.
 The 3d mode avoids jumps in brightness during rotation by continuously generating planes perpendicular to the line of sight, spaced according to the planeSpacing option.
+Raycasting may improve the appearance (for example, to be more similar to that in dedicated medical-image rendering programs) with some increase in computational demands; the rayStep option controls the number of samples along each ray.
+Raycasting is not intended for viewing planes/orthoplanes or tilted slabs.
 See also:

 What spacing to use with projectionMode 3d, with possible values: